salatfreak/pyromaniac/docs/cli-help.md

   -h, --help           Show this help message and exit.

-Additionally, when generating an ISO you can specify flags to be passed on to `coreos-installer iso customize` by prefixing them with "--iso-raw-" (e.g. " --iso-raw-dest-karg-append quiet").
+Additionally, when generating an ISO you can specify flags to be passed on to `coreos-installer iso customize` by prefixing them with "--iso-raw-" (e.g., "--iso-raw-dest-karg-append quiet").

 Examples: